There are lots of reasons why nestboxes in buildings are better than boxes on poles. They are far cheaper too!

 - Our deep nest box design is very safe for owlets due to a 60cm drop from the entrance hole to the bottom and an exercise platform with a raised edge.

 - If you wish to vary from this owl box diagram, please check our essential criteria for interior Barn Owl boxes.

-The basic box should be built using rot-resistant or Tanalith E treated sheet material.
+The basic owl box should be built using rot-resistant or Tanalith E treated sheet material manufactured using a waterproof adhesive.
 The Barn Owl Trust uses 12 mm tanalised softwood ply, 25 x 50mm and 50 x 50mm tanalised batten with 40mm and 50mm rust-resistant screws.
 Please avoid using hardwood ply, unless it is stamped “FSC Approved”.

 Where tanalised plywood is not available any type of preservative may be used provided that the box is dry before erection.
 It is essential that the edges and ends of all parts are treated before assembly.